Buick Velite 6: Velite 6 EV (2022)

 In November 2021, Buick introduced an updated version of the original and Plus models, called the Velite 6 EV to distinguish it from the plug-in hybrid (PHEV).
 The battery was again improved, with 61.1 kWh capacity and a range of up to 518 km on the NEDC.
 The updated motor generates up to 130 kW.
 Other changes included an update to Buick's eConnect infotainment system with 10-inch screen, new wheel design, and an updated front bumper/grille design.

-Plug-in hybrid
+Velite 6 PHEV

 The Buick Velite 6 PHEV combines a 1.5-liter 72 kW internal combustion engine with an 80 kW electric motor, driven by an electronically controlled variable transmission (e-CVT).
 Together, they produce 135 kW and 380 Nm torque.
 With a 9.5-kWh battery capacity, the PHEV has an electric-only range of 60 km and total range of 780 km.
 The Velite 6 PHEV includes a "lock" mode which keeps the car on hybrid power for maximum range.